 CEI requires time for relationship building, transparency, reflection and flexibility and is often an iterative and deliberative participatory approach, which requires significant human resource input and organisational support.
 As such, applicants should include realistic costs for CEI in their applications.
 Funded studies will have their CEI activities monitored against their plans for the duration of the research lifecycle.
 CEI contributions will be included in our final overall impact assessment at the end of the study.

-Teams are encouraged to consider the draft UNICEF Minimum Standards for Community Engagement when preparing their applications.
+Teams are encouraged to consider UNICEF Minimum Standards for Community Engagement when preparing their applications.

 NIHR INVOLVE have produced a number of useful resources in relation to community engagement and involvement: